micro-manager/mmCoreAndDevices/DeviceAdapters/PyDevice/Python_devices/README.txt

 - gain.py: A device responsible for controlling the gain of a PMT controller using a Nidaq DAC.
 - galvo_scanner.py: A device responsible for laser scanning using a Nidaq DAC.
 - Pyscanner.py: The functions neccesary for galvo_scanner.py, Cannot be loaded into micromanager
-- test.py: Example camera that creates an image with random noise and a device that controls the properties of that noise.